Porting Tekkotsu

 DeviceDriver and CommPort interactions

-You are encouraged to use the plist classes for your settings.
+You are encouraged to use the plist classes for your configuration settings.
 Doing so will allow users to configure and interact with your class from the Tekkotsu HAL command line, without any additional effort on your part. (other than, perhaps, implementing the plist::PrimitiveListener interface so you can be notified when a setting is changed.)

 MotionHooks